University College Birmingham is offering campus tours for prospective students and applicants for 2022

 I have a question about accommodation, will there be anyone I can speak to?

-Our accommodation team, based at The Link campus building, will be on hand throughout the campus tours to answer any questions you may have.
+Our accommodation team or wider Student Services team, based at The Link campus building, may be on hand throughout the campus tours to answer questions you may have.
 Please make your student ambassador aware that you would like to speak with them, and they will build this into your tour for you.
-Our accommodation team, based at The Maltings, can also answer any questions you may have.

 Undergraduate open days

-Join one of our undergraduate online open days and find out all about our wide range of degrees, the exciting topics you will study and the facilities on offer to give…Read more
+Join one of our undergraduate open days and find out all about our wide range of degrees, the exciting topics you will study and the facilities on offer to give you th…Read more

 Each of our four campuses in Birmingham city centre has its own distinct character, student services and specialist teaching facilities.Read more